nickserv/danamccurdy.com/drumming.md

 In 2001, I was moved to begin a regular drumming practice as a response to emotional stress from the World Trade Center attack, and I've been drumming with others in various community settings ever since, as a therapeutic, meditative, and recreational practice, for my own wellbeing, and the wellbeing of others.

-For most of that time, I've been facilitating drum circles for many different types of communities, including:
+<p class="before-list">For most of that time, I've been facilitating drum circles for many different types of communities, including:</p>

 - schools
 - youth groups